 Mold thrives in warm, damp areas, making the bathroom the perfect breading ground for mold.
 The truth of the matter is, is that we are constantly surrounded by mold.
-It’s a natural occurrence, and for the most part is harmless.
+It’s a natural occurrence, and for the most part, is harmless.
 However, not all mold is created equal, and some mold, can be dangerous and make people very sick.
 People that suffer from allergies, or have a compromised immune system are more susceptible to the dangers of mold exposure.
 Aside from certain health risks, mold can be unsightly and permeates an undesirable smell.
 All of which is why treating and preventing bathroom mold is important.

 The first part of treating and preventing bathroom mold is to be able to identify it.
 There are several ways to identify mold.
 First, be aware of the smell.
 Mold has a very distinctive smell.
 It smells earthy, kind of like soil.
 The smell of mold may be the first indication that mold exists.
 Next, know what mold looks like.
 There are several different kinds of mold that can vary in color from grey, green, red, white, brown, and black.
-Black mold is the most dangerous of all mold.
+Black mold is the most dangerous of all molds.

-Another important part in treating and preventing bathroom mold is identifying the cause.
+Another important part of treating and preventing bathroom mold is identifying the cause.
 Excessive mold growth can be the result of poor bathroom ventilation, a leak, or the presence of damp towels, rugs, walls, and curtains.
 Proper ventilation is important in treating and preventing bathroom mold.
-Many times, a faulty exhaust fan is the culprit.
-To check your exhaust fan, simply turn on and hold a piece of toilet paper or paper towel to it.
+Many times, a faulty exhaust fan is a culprit.
+To check your exhaust fan, simply turn it on and hold a piece of toilet paper or paper towel to it.
 If the suction is good it will hold onto it.
 Undetected leaks are also problematic.
 Ongoing leak detection is a good idea to help prevent mold buildup.

 To learn more about treating and preventing mold, contact John Owens Plumbing today!